AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.1/README.md

   - Click "Save".
 - Result:
   - ✅ The system prevents the update and displays an error (e.g., "403 Forbidden - Cannot modify a closed incident").
-  - 👉 This is due to the existing check in services.js, which blocks updates on closed incidents regardless of user role.
+  - 👉 This is due to the existing check in services.js, which blocks updates on closed incidents regardless of the user role.
   - ❌ However, this does not mitigate the core Horizontal Privilege Escalation issue, as Alice can still update non-closed incidents not assigned to her.

 ### Step 4: Exploit Deleting an Incident